emanuelm33/BinPo/README.md

                    Hamiltonian of the bulk unit cell.
 There is a specific file for each material, as well as for the characteristics of the original DFT calculation (e. g.
 XC-functional).

-* examples:        This folder contains .pdf files with detailed descriptions about the calculation presented as examples in our main manuscript.
+* BPexamples:        This folder contains .pdf files with detailed descriptions about the calculation presented as examples in our main manuscript.

 * config_files:    This folder contains the configuration files .yaml for each component of BinPo.
 Besides, there